 Since 1965 the IMO IMDG Code has set the principals for the transport of dangerous goods by sea and it is published by the International Maritime Organisation (IMO), for whom Labeline is a leading authorised distributor.
 Every two years the 2-volume publication is updated and amended.
-The 39th Amendment (2018) of the IMDG Code will come into force on 1 January 2020 for two years and may be applied voluntarily from 1 January 2019.
+The 40th Amendment (2020) of the IMDG Code will come into force on 1 June 2022 and may be applied voluntarily from 1 January 2021.

 The IMDG Code is divided into seven parts over two volumes.